ckknight/async-json/Readme.md

   JavaScript lacks the concept of background threads, this may cause the program to freeze while the value is being computed.

+  Functions will be invoked with their `this` context as the object they are part of, just as a normal method.

   You can also return Promises (or any thenable) from your functions which will be used to try to resolve the eventual value to then serialize.

       var asyncJSON = require('async-json');